 It has been realized for some time that the energy loss characteristics of protons and other heavy charged particles could be used to obtain radiographs.
-At first, the major interest in this new modality centered on its inherently higher contrast compared with x rays.1 Calculations have shown that this modality also provides better integrated density, or pathlength, information per unit dose for thick biological specimens than does the conventional x-ray modality.2-5 This latter adantage could be important in the application of heavy charged particles to medical computed tomography (CT).
-Present day commercial x-ray CT units deliver skin doese ranging from about 1 rad to well over 10 rads.5 allowable patient dose.
+At first, the major interest in this new modality centered on its inherently higher contrast compared with x rays.
+1 Calinnerently higher contrast compared with x rays.
+Curculations have shown that this modality also provides better integrated density, or pathlength, information per unit does for thick biological specimens than does the conventional x-ray modality.2-5 This latter adthe conventional x-ray modality.
+This latter advantage could be important in the application of heavy charged particles to medical computed tomography (CT).
+Present day commercial x-ray CT units deliver skin doese ranging from about 1 rad to well over 10 rade.

-Furthermore, the resolving power attainable with protons is comparable to that achieved in the x-ray units where the limitation appears to be related to the maximum mono-energetic x-ray beam was assumed.
-The calculations indicate that at the optimum x-ray and proton energies protons could provide the same density resolution as monochromatic x rays with a reduction of the surface monochromatic x rays with a reduction of the surface and a factor of 8.2 for a 30 cm specimen.
-The spatial resolution achievable with protons is distribution8 including the contribution from scattering from the atomic electrons9 and incorporated the proton energy loss.
+Furthermore, the resolving power attainable with protons is comparable to that achieved in the x-ray units where the limitation appears to be related to the maximum allowable patient dose.

+mono-energetic x-ray beam was assumed.
+The calculations indicate that at the optimum x-ray and proton energies protons could provide the same density resolution as monochromatic x rays with a reduction of the aurface monochromatic x rays with a reduction of the aurface and a factor of 8.2 for a 30 cm specime.
+The special resolution achievable with protons is distribution8 including the contribution from scattering from the atomic electrons9 and incorporated the proton energy loss.
 As shown in Figure 1, a 230 MeV pencil proton beam will spread to a width of 4.4 mm (YMMM) in the middle of a 30 cm diameter tissue specimen and to a width of 14 mm at exit.
 The spatial resolution obtained in commercial enamers is approximately